JensKanstrupLarsen/safeP4R/README.md

 ### Simple IPv4 table update (Fig. 1)

-The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c1.scala` (with the non-functional code commented out) and can be run by using
+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c1.scala` (with the non-functional code commented out) and can be run by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

     sbt "runMain forward_c1"

+**NOTE**: when the execution terminates, you may also see the following message, that **you can ignore**:

+    [ERROR] io.grpc.StatusRuntimeException: UNAVAILABLE: Channel shutdown

 ### Multi-switch update (Fig. 16)

-The example can be found in `$ROOT/safeP4R/src/main/scala/examples/firewall.scala` and can be run by using
+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/firewall.scala` and can be run by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

     sbt "runMain firewall"

+**NOTE**: when the execution terminates, you may also see the following message, that **you can ignore**:

+    [ERROR] io.grpc.StatusRuntimeException: UNAVAILABLE: Channel shutdown

 ## Creating a new scenario